mdolab/pygeo/doc/getting_started.rst

     :end-before: # rst add pointset

 -----------------
-Adding point sets
+Adding pointsets
 -----------------

-In order to retrieve parameterized point sets later on, the baseline point set must first be embedded in the FFD.
+In order to retrieve parameterized pointsets later on, the baseline pointset must first be embedded in the FFD.
 This is easily accomplished using the ``DVGeometry.addPointSet`` method.
-Note that each point set gets a name.
+Note that each pointset gets a name.
-Point sets (whether baseline or deformed) can be written out as a Tecplot file at any time using the ``DVGeometry.writePointSet`` method.
+Pointsets (whether baseline or deformed) can be written out as a Tecplot file at any time using the ``DVGeometry.writePointSet`` method.

 .. literalinclude:: ../examples/ffd_cylinder/runFFDExample.py
     :start-after: # rst add pointset